 ASUS gave a twist at first day of Computex, the ongoing five-day mega technology event in Taipei.
 The company takes on Microsoft with its latest Transformer Series, a combination of tablet and laptop 2-in-1 PC.
 With a keyboard, pen and chipset that will be familiar to anyone who’s seen a Surface Pro 4 the Transformer 3 Pro looks like a powerful alternative to Microsoft’s two-in-one offering.
 ASUS Transformer 3 Pro has diamond-cut detailing that accentuates its elegant design, and it is available in gorgeous Icicle Gold and Glacier Gray color options.

 As is the case with the ZenBook 3, the Transformer 3 Pro can be combined with an Asus Universal Dock.
-Using the USB-C port, the optional dock adds USB-C, USB 3.0, HDMI, VGA and RJ45 LAN ports, as well as an SD card reader.
-The pen is also an option, although Asus does include the keyboard cover with the tablet.
+Using the USB-C port, the optional dock adds USB-C, USB 3.0, HDMI, VGA, and RJ45 LAN ports, as well as an SD card reader.
+A pen is also an option, although Asus does include the keyboard cover with the tablet.